 This question relates to initial platelet recovery.
-All dates should reflect no transfusions in the previous 7 days.
+Dates should not reflect transfusions that took place 7 days prior to the date that it listed.
 To report dates in this question, use the first of 3 consecutive laboratory values obtained on different days.